Super Mario Sunshine/Unused Objects

 Ricco Harbor Cranes

-The water strider enemy called Skeeter is present in the files of Delfino Plaza's toxic water lilypad stage in dolpic_ex4.szs\scene\amenbo\amenbo_model1.bmd but the enemy itself is unused since it never appears in the level.
+- The water strider enemy called Skeeter is present in the files of Delfino Plaza's toxic water lilypad stage in dolpic_ex4.szs\scene\amenbo\amenbo_model1.bmd, but the enemy itself never appears in the level.